WRFan/jailbreak10.3.3/README.md

 	airscan -s -v

-Check my version of "airscan".
+Check my version of "airscan" ("Packs" folder on this repo).
 It has different colours than the original github repo.
 The original coder uses purple.
 Pal, putty background is black by default.
 Purple on black?!
 You got to be kidding!
 I set green.

 Disable Wifi: